-The merger between AgCountry Farm Credit Services, ACA and Farm Credit Services of North Dakota, ACA was effective January 1, 2022.
+The merger between AgCountry and FCS ND was effective January 1, 2022.
 The merged entity, AgCountry Farm Credit Services, ACA, is headquartered in Fargo, ND.
-The merged entity now serves over 25,000 customers in 82 counties in Minnesota, North Dakota, and Wisconsin, and has assets over \$10.0 billion.
+The merged entity now serves over 25,000 customers in 82 counties in Minnesota, North Dakota, and Wisconsin, and has assets over \$12.2 billion.